turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 - A list of your friends (and their birthdays or hobbies)
 - A list of Hogwarts students (name, House, "cool" status)

-Or, if you're not feeling creative, you can take this as a starter and modify it a bit:
+Or, if you're not feeling creative, you can take the example below as a starter and modify it a bit:

 ```javascript
 var pets = [